 simply don't leave home whilst menstruating

-Our sewing workshop is now testing our very own washable reusable pads
+Our sewing workshop is now making our very own washable reusable pads

 - another life changing project